jstarw/machine-learning/README.md

 # machine-learning

-##to help me learn some machine learning concepts
+to help me learn some machine learning concepts.